Mianto/glasses/README.md

 Features to add
 ---
-* Make Webapp more presentable
-* Add webcam support to take pictures on the page
+- [x] Add webcam support to take pictures on the page
+- [ ] Make Predict page to render HTML instead of JSON
+- [ ] Make homepage more presentable